vukov/node-red-contrib-ui-statusbar/README.md

 ## Examples

-In the node-red menu under `Import -> Examples` there are currently two example available:
+In the node-red menu under `Import -> Examples` there are currently two examples and the tow subflows available:

 * Hello Statusbar - Simple led that can be triggerd to flash
-* Complex Statusbar - Several status bar widgest are populatin the toolbar, such leds, icons, and text.
+* Complex Statusbar - Several status bar widgest are populating the toolbar, such leds, icons, and text.